Tech Founder in BC with a $5M Earnout: Spreading Recognition to Smooth Marginal-Bracket Tax in 2026

 The trade-off is liquidity risk.
 Raj's $500,000 is locked in the acquirer's equity, subject to whatever shareholder agreement and exit provisions the PE firm imposes.
 The tax deferral may not be worth the liquidity constraint if the acquirer's timeline to exit is uncertain.

 For the spousal angle to work: the spouse must genuinely own the shares (not just be named on the certificate), the shares must independently qualify as QSBC shares, and the spouse must have their own LCGE room.
 If Raj's spouse holds 30% of the corporation through shares subscribed at incorporation, each spouse's gain is computed separately, and each claims their own LCGE.
-On a $5M deal where the spouse owns 30%, the spouse's $1.5M gain can be fully sheltered by their own $1.25M LCGE plus the $250,000 balance at the 50% tier — while Raj's $3.5M gain uses his $1.25M LCGE with the remaining $2.25M spread over 5 years via the reserve.
+On a $5M deal where the spouse owns 30%, the spouse's $1.5M gain can be fully sheltered by their own $1.25M LCGE plus a $250,000 taxable balance — while Raj's $3.5M gain uses his $1.25M LCGE with the remaining $2.25M spread over 5 years via the reserve.

 This planning must be in place well before the sale.
 Adding a spouse to the share register on the eve of a transaction invites challenge under the General Anti-Avoidance Rule (GAAR) and fails the 24-month QSBC holding-period test.
 If you are 3 to 5 years from a potential exit, this is the planning window.
 For more on pre-sale business structuring, see our business sale planning services.